Skip to Content

 Night feeds as needed.

-At three months old your baby is starting to wake up a bit more and be more interactive!
-Babies can often handle up to 90 minutes of wake time at 3 months old.
+At three months old your baby is starting to wake up even more and will be more interactive with you!

 You’ll likely have a more established milk supply by now and have slipped into a semi-predictable routine whether you’re breast or bottle feeding.